school-of-data/GIS-curriculum/kenya/module9/module9.md

 ### **Phase 3: Working with raster and vector data.**

 In the previous phase, we have seen how we can process 2 raster datasets in order to derive new information.
-We have used the digital surface model and the High Resolution Settlement Layer to find out how many people live below 200m in Pampanga province.
+We have used the digital surface model and the High Resolution Settlement Layer to find out how many people live below 200m in Kiambu County.
 Before doing any analysis, we made sure that the datasets were in the same projection and, furthermore if the rasters have the same spatial resolution so that the results we obtained are viable.
 When referring to the coordinate reference system, the reasoning is clear, but why the same spatial resolution?

 Remembering spatial resolution, it is the size of the ground surface measured in units of length, in other words, the size of the pixel measured on ground.
 If a raster has a 30m resolution, that means that the smallest linear object we could detect on that image is of 30 m, any smaller and we could not detect it.
 Continuing the analogy, we can compare it with the scale of a map.
 If a map has a scale of 1:25000, that means that 1 unit of length on the map represents 25000 units on the ground, that is 1 cm is 25000cm, 1 cm on the map equals 250m on the ground.
 For example, a 2km road would have 8 cm on the map.